mfsjr/manifold-dx/README.md

 Just to reiterate, you didn't have to write anything, these API's are provided by the library:
 - `getActionCreator` builds and invokes an action creator for you
-- `update` defines the action according to what you put in (intellisense and type-checking courtesy of TypeScript)
+- `update` defines the action according to what you put in (code completion and type-checking courtesy of TypeScript)
 - `dispatch` updates application state and the UI

-### How could it be this easy?
+### What makes it easy

 1. **TypeScript Generics** are a powerful feature, and we take full advantage of them, without requiring developers to know much about them.
 We can write type-safe, generic updates, that enforce valid property names